TimBLukas/term-type/README.md

 Built with Rust and powered by the crossterm library for cross-platform terminal manipulation.

+# Contributions

+Contributions are welcome from everyone :)

 Word corpus sources:
 - German: "Die Verwandlung" by Franz Kafka, "Faust" by Goethe
 - English: "The Sun Also Rises" by Ernest Hemingway, "Illustration of today"